yie1d/pydoll/docs/en/deep-dive/fingerprinting/browser-fingerprinting.md

     For practical browser configuration, see **[Browser Options](../../features/configuration/browser-options.md)** and **[Browser Preferences](../../features/configuration/browser-preferences.md)**.

 !!! warning "Consistency is Key"
     Browser fingerprinting is **the primary detection layer** for most anti-bot systems.
-A single inconsistency—like a Chrome User-Agent with Firefox canvas artifacts—triggers immediate blocking.
+A single inconsistency (like a Chrome User-Agent with Firefox canvas artifacts) triggers immediate blocking.

 ## Browser-Level Fingerprinting